 3D Builder Settings and Menu

-Whatever you choose, existing template or new model, you will have menus on the top, and on the right bar.
+Whatever you choose, an existing template or a new model, you will have menus on the top and on the right bar.

 - On the right, you have the option to select objects, group them, or remove any of the object (s).

-- In the top, you have options to Insert new objects, object operation such as duplicate, editing objects change the plane, etc.,
+- In the top, you have options to Insert new objects, object operations such as duplicate, editing objects, change the plane, etc.,

 - Paint Objects

-- Change view of the objects like a shadow, colors, reflections, wireframe, etc.
+- Change the view of the objects like shadow, colors, reflections, wireframes, etc.

-Lastly, I would suggest you change settings to match the units with which you usually work.
+Lastly, I would suggest you change the settings to match the units with which you usually work.
 Click on the hamburger menu, and then click on Settings.
-Here you can change units, app color mode, collision.
+Here, you can change units, app color mode, and collision.
 The last option makes sure the objects don’t merge into each other.